webstylestory/figolia/README.md

 This is not reccomended, as it can lead to many useless operations, and bandwith waste.

 I really suggest to specify `path` and `uid` in `firebase` config field, and give write access to that uid in the Firebase Rules.
-Also mandatory, the last modificated time of each items must be set in the schema definition (for example, in a `modifiedAt` field).
+Also mandatory, the last update time of each items must be set in the schema definition (for example, in a `updatedAt` field).

-This is in your app, if you did not implement such feature to track the last modified time of each of your objects, you'll have to do so before using this tool efficiently.
+This is in your app, if you did not implement such feature to track the last update time of each of your objects, you'll have to do so before using this tool efficiently.
 You can also chose to leave this field unchanged for certain minor operations that does not need reindexation.